Republican wins back US House seat in Southern California

 Steel won about 51% of the votes in a year when Joe Biden trounced President Donald Trump in the state.
 Trump was backed by about 33% of California voters.

+Young Kim is running ahead of Democratic Rep. Gil Cisneros in the 39th District anchored in Orange County, and Republican former Rep. David Valadao is leading Democratic Rep. TJ Cox in the Central Valley's the 21st District.

+In the 25th District north of Los Angeles, Republican Rep. Mike Garcia is narrowly trailing Democrat Christy Smith.
+And Republican former Rep. Darrell Issa captured the conservative-leaning 50th District, which was vacated earlier this year by GOP Congressman Duncan Hunter after he pleaded guilty to a federal corruption charge.

-The campaign was marked by nasty campaign ads and finger-pointing.
+The campaign involving Steel and Rouda was marked by nasty campaign ads and finger-pointing.
 Steel argued that Rouda would raise taxes, while the incumbent depicted Steel as a corrupt politician.

 Orange County this year is one of the crucial House battlegrounds in California and the U.S.